John, King of England: Failure of the 1214 French campaign

 In 1214 John began his final campaign to reclaim Normandy from Philip.
-He was optimistic, as he had successfully built up alliances with Emperor Otto IV, Renaud of Boulogne and Ferdinand of Flanders; he was enjoying papal favour; and he had successfully built up substantial funds to pay for the deployment of his experienced army.
+He was optimistic, as he had successfully built up alliances with Emperor Otto IV, Renaud of Boulogne and Ferdinand of Flanders.
+Moreover, he was enjoying papal favour and had successfully built up substantial funds to pay for the deployment of his experienced army.
 Nonetheless, when John left for Poitou in February 1214, many barons refused to provide military service; mercenary knights had to fill the gaps.
 John's plan was to split Philip's forces by pushing north-east from Poitou towards Paris, whilst Otto, Renaud and Ferdinand, supported by William Longespée, marched south-west from Flanders.

 The first part of the campaign went well, with John outmanoeuvring the forces under the command of Prince Louis and retaking the county of Anjou by the end of June.
 John besieged the castle of Roche-au-Moine, a key stronghold, forcing Louis to give battle against John's larger army.
 The local Angevin nobles refused to advance with John; left at something of a disadvantage, John retreated back to La Rochelle.
 Shortly afterwards, King Philip won the hard-fought battle of Bouvines in the north against Otto and John's other allies, bringing an end to John's hopes of retaking Normandy.
 A peace agreement was signed in which John returned Anjou to Philip and paid him compensation; the truce was intended to last for six years.
 John arrived back in England in October.